Chairs for Women in Science & Engineering (CWSE)

 NSERC Chair for Women in Science & Engineering (BC/Yukon)

-Jennifer (Jenn) Jakobi, is a Professor in Health and Exercise Sciences at the University of British Columbia Okanagan.
-She is committed to generating a collaborative network to support the growth and retention of girls/women and underrepresented persons in Science, Technology, Engineering and Mathematics (STEM) fields.
+Jennifer (Jenn) is a Professor in Health and Exercise Sciences at the University of British Columbia, Okanagan.
+She is committed to generating a collaborative network to support the growth and retention of girls/women and underrepresented persons in Science, Technology, Engineering, and Mathematics (STEM) fields.

-Jenn will undertake this by knowledge discovery of the positive factors that contribute to pursuing, remaining and thriving in STEM arenas, and apply this to strategies that are grounded in three themes of Inclusion, Collaboration and Innovation to create meaningful impact for girls/women and underrepresented persons across British Columbia and Yukon.
+Jenn will undertake this by knowledge discovery of the positive factors that contribute to pursuing, remaining, and thriving in STEM arenas and apply this to strategies that are grounded in three themes of inclusion, Collaboration, and innovation to create a meaningful impact for girls/women and underrepresented persons across British Columbia and Yukon.

 More about Dr. Jennifer Jakobi